February 11th, 2008 by xformed

 In 1949, Vida married Captain Roy S. Benson who, by coincidence, commanded the U.S.S.
 Trigger in 1942 and was an instructor of navigation to David Connole at the Naval Academy.

 This entry was posted on Monday, February 11th, 2008 at 8:00 am and is filed under Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.